aanwark/aanwark.github.io/_pages/about.md

 Pictures:
 ![Editing a markdown file for a talk](/images/editing-talk.png) -->
 Ali Anwar works as a [Principle Research Fellow](https://www.uantwerpen.be/en/staff/ali-anwar/) at the [Faculty of Applied Engineering](https://www.uantwerpen.be/en/about-uantwerp/faculties/faculty-of-applied-engineering/) of [University of Antwerp](https://www.uantwerpen.be/en/).
 Ali obtained his Masters and PhD degrees in Control Science and Engineering from [Harbin Insitutute of Technology](http://en.hit.edu.cn/) in China.
 He graduated with his doctorate in December 2019, since the beginning of 2020, he is associated with [University of Antwerp](https://www.uantwerpen.be/en/).
-Ali also works with [IDLab](https://idlab.technology/) as a senior researcher **where he leads the team of vision based planning systems**.
+Ali also works with [IDLab](https://idlab.technology/) as a senior researcher **where he leads the team of context aware control systems**.
 His research interests lie at the intersection of robotics, computer vision and artificial intelligence.
 Ali actively reviews for international peer reviewed conferences and journals including *IEEE annual conference of industrial electronics society, IEEE transations on industrial electronics, IEEE transactions on industrial informatics, Neural Networks, Neurocomputing and IEEE-ASME transactions on mechatronics*.

 Post-Doc Researchers
 -----